 CMS/DOV – AIS, 200 E. Ash St., Springfield, IL 62704

 The cost of oil changes and minor maintenance performed at State Garages is included in quarterly rates charged to agencies.
 Lube, oil and filter changes beyond maintenance requirements are the responsibility of the agency to pay.

 Accident Repairs – Standard procedures apply for non-passenger vehicles.
 DOV will cover the cost of accident repairs to Usage Program vehicles when the state driver is at fault.
 Drivers are responsible to inform their agency of all accidents.
-Drivers complete accident report forms within 7 days and provide them to the CMS Benefits Management Division per standard procedures for all state vehicles.
-The agency also forwards a copy of the accident report to CMS, DOV, 200 E. Ash, Springfield, IL 62704 attention: License and Title Section within 7 days of the accident for vehicles included in the CMS Vehicle Usage Program.
+Per JCAR rule 5040.520: the driver has to report the accident & complete the

 Agencies continue to subrogate claims and handle recovery of funds from third parties through the CMS Benefits Management Division for all fleet vehicles.
 Agencies contact the nearest state garage for prior authorization to proceed to obtain accident repairs on any fleet vehicle based on the lowest bid of at least two estimates when the state driver is at fault.

 Checks for accident damage caused by a third party for totaled state vehicles in this program or from subrogation are submitted to the DOV, State Garage Revolving Fund (SGRF) for deposit into the Wrecked Vehicle Fund for the replacement of the damaged vehicle.
 Third party insurance checks for accident damage repairs to state vehicles are submitted to DOV for credit to the agencies account against the DOV repair, work order invoice.